 Try adding beetroot juice to the batter to add a vivid colour for the kids.

 galettes in Brittany, France, buckwheat crêpes have gained in popularity in large part because they’re a tasty, gluten-free alternative to a traditional crêpe.
+What is buckwheat?

 While most people think of buckwheat as a whole grain, it’s actually a seed that is high in both protein and fibre.
 It supports heart and heart health and can help prevent diabetes and digestive disorders.